Required Licenses

 Insurance Requirements

-- Commercial Auto Insurance: Required for vehicles used in the donation pickup process.
-Coverage should include liability, collision, and comprehensive insurance for all vehicles.
+- Commercial Auto Insurance: Required for all vehicles used in the operation of the donation pickup service.
+Coverage should include liability, collision, and comprehensive coverage.

 Training Certifications